gustavofidelisc/Trabalho-pr-tico-2-Desenvolvimento-frontend/README.md

 - A user must have a role.
 - 5 User (admin) roles: Administrator, Sales Manager, Editor,, Assistant, Shipping Manager
 - A user has an e-mail address and a password.
+- A message "Already have an account?
+Login" must be presented to allow returnin to the login page.

  ### Other requirements